cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/testsCatalog.rst.txt

 - trace: Trace the path between IP hosts.
 - latencybg: Continuously measure one-way latency and associated statistics between hosts and report back results periodically.

-The endpoint for these tests must be specified at configs' *endpoint* variable.
+The endpoint for these tests must be specified at testsCatalog.yaml's *perfsonarTest.endpoint* variable.
 Use endpoints from:

 * |link1|
 * |link2|